saucelabs/sauce-docs/docs/api-testing/use-cases/github-datasets.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Github is a valuable platform to use when you want to pull files and use them as a datasource.
+GitHub is a valuable platform to use when you want to pull files and use them as a data source.
 Some examples are CSVs and JSON files.
-This guide explains how you can use files stored in your GithHub repository as a data source in your tests.
+This guide explains how you can use files stored in your GitHub repository as a data source in your tests.

 ## What You'll Need

 - A Sauce Labs account ([Log in](https://accounts.saucelabs.com/am/XUI/#login/) or sign up for a [free trial license](https://saucelabs.com/sign-up)).
 - An existing API Testing Project.
 For details on how to create one, see [API Testing Quickstart](/api-testing/quickstart/).

-## Step 1: Setting up GitHub
+## Step 1: Setting Up GitHub

 1. Create a new access token associated to your GitHub profile by accessing [https://github.com/settings/tokens](https://github.com/settings/tokens).